passta-gam300-350/basil-engine/bin/assets/materials/README_MATERIAL_OVERRIDES.md

 ## Troubleshooting

 **Q: My overrides aren't applying to the rendered mesh**
-A: MaterialOverridesSystem might not be implemented yet.
-Check if the system is registered in the ECS scheduler.
+A: Check that MaterialOverridesSystem is initialized in Engine::Init().
+Look for log message: "MaterialOverridesSystem: Initialization complete"

 **Q: Inspector shows MaterialOverridesComponent but it's empty**
 A: This is normal if you haven't added any overrides yet.
 Use the code examples above to populate the maps.